brunokoga/pathfinder-markdown/prd_markdown/ultimateCampaign/campaignSystems/honor.md

 Honor is represented by points on a scale from 0 to 100.
 A score of 0 represents a person who is seen as completely untrustworthy, willing to sacrifice anything and anyone for even a momentary gain.
 A score of 100 represents a person of legendary stature whose reputation is without blemish.
 Honor is not a measurement of alignment, fame, or goodwill so much as a gauge of loyalty, trustworthiness, and fairness—one could be a kindhearted-but-flighty shogun with 0 honor points, or a cruel-but-stalwart monk with 100 honor points.

-**NPC Base Honor Points** : An NPC's base number of honor points is equal to its CR Ã 5.
+**NPC Base Honor Points** : An NPC's base number of honor points is equal to its CR × 5.
 The GM modifies this value according to the Gaining and Losing Honor section.
 An NPC who deviates from the strictures of his society may have an honor score very different from this base value.
 Most NPCs' honor scores rarely change, though the GM might choose to bestow fortune or disgrace on a particular NPC as a story or adventure hook for the PCs.

 **PC Base Honor Points** : You start with a number of honor points equal to your Charisma score plus your character level.
 For example, a 1st-level PC with a Charisma score of 13 starts with an honor score of 14.
 Whenever your experience level or Charisma permanently changes, adjust your honor score accordingly.
 You can also gain or lose honor points during play.